edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

         2. Paste the SHA-256 digest for the public key of your leaf certificate.
         3. Repeat steps 1 and 2 as needed.

 6. Optional.
-Protect your origin by adding one or more shield(s).
+Protect your origin by defining one or more [shield POP(s)](/guides/security/origin_shield).
+Click on the **Shields** section to expand it.

-    1. Assign the region closest to your web server(s) a POP location.
+    1. Assign a POP location to the region closest to your web server(s).

         Upon configuring a region, all other regions will be updated from `Bypass` to the selected POP.
 This configuration means that cache misses from all regions will be proxied to the selected POP location.